Krnsand/pp4-restaurants/README.md

 ![edit page](static/assets/img/README-img/update.png)

 This page is also only reachable once logged in as it contains sensitive information and no one but the user should be able to access the bookings.
-If someone were to try to access it without being logged in, they will get an error message.
+If someone were to try to access it without being logged in, they would get an error message.

 ![edit error message](static/assets/img/README-img/error-remove.png)